 }

-That looks simple enough right?
-That’s because it is.
-Now your fonts will scale perfectly during a browser resize (if using responsive design), or if a user were to zoom in or out.
+That looks simple enough, right?
+Just move the decimal.
+Now your fonts will scale perfectly during a browser re-size (if using responsive design), or if a user were to zoom in or out.

 But what about Line Height?